 In year 5, the children take part in a three day residential at Hooke Court where they experience den building, camp fires and problem solving activities.
-In Year 6, the children have the opportunity to take part in a four day residential trip to Harrow House with a focus on adventurous activities such as kayaking, raft building and coasteering.
+In Year 6, the children have the opportunity to take part in a four day residential trip, with a focus on adventurous activities such as kayaking, raft building and coasteering.

 Do you teach swimming?

 Swimming is a statutory part of the curriculum which is taught over two terms.
 The children attend a weekly lesson at Littledown which is delivered by qualified swim instructors.
-Please see our PE Progression Pathway for further details.
+Please see our PE Curriculum page for further details.